jakeshaw61/Punting-Brothers/README.md

 ## Deployment
 The site was deployed to GitHub pages, the steps to deploy are as follows:
-- In the GitHub repository, navigate to the Settings tab
+- In the GitHub repository, navigate to the Settings tab.
-- From the source section drop-down menu, select the Master Branch
+- Scroll down to the GitHub Pages setion and from the source section drop-down menu, select the Master Branch and click save.
 - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.